Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_tuto_12_rag_chatbot_langchain4j/guide.en-gb.md

 Next, you transform the text in vectors and store them.

-If you do not have a PostgreSQL manage instance, you can use the in-memory store as mentioned earlier (only for test purpose).
+If you do not have a PostgreSQL managed instance, you can use the in-memory store as mentioned earlier (only for test purposes).

 ```java
 public class RAGStreamingChatbot {